-Through our conversations, I got VIP access to some of their secrets and advice, what motivated them, what helped them to get where they are today.
+Through our conversations, I've gotten VIP access to some of their secrets and advice, the things that motivated them, and what helped them to get where they are today.

 My mom always used to say, “Tell me who your friends are and I’ll tell you who you are.”
 And she was right on—because millionaires surround themselves with other people they want to be like.

 If we really are the sum of the people we surround ourselves with, it’s so important to surround yourself with the right ones.
 Successful people are always networking with each other at events, conferences, and mastermind groups.

 2. Money in itself won’t make you happy